News from the Nurse

 Christi Chabarria, RN

-I am a registered nurse with 16 years of nursing experience.
-I have been a school nurse here at Barton for 5 years.
+I am a registered nurse with 15+ years of nursing experience.
+I have been a school nurse here at Barton for 7 years.
 I am married and we have 2 wonderful children.
 My husband is a cardiac nurse in Austin.
-We live in Mountain City and both of our children are students within Hays CISD.
-I stay busy with family activities, reading, and spending time with friends.
-I enjoy volunteering my time for American Cancer Society and Relay for Life.
+We live in Mountain City and both of our children are students at Hays CISD.
+I stay busy with family activities, reading, and spending time with friends and family.

 School nursing has been very rewarding and challenging and I look forward to many more years.
 I thank you for the opportunity of caring for your children.
 I will use each encounter with your children to promote wellness, teach and provide my best care to the children.
 I am always available for questions, comments, or concerns.